Update: The next generation of 14-inch and 16-inch MacBook Pros just arrived.

 You can order each right now with either the new M1 Pro chip or the beefier M1 Max, an astoundingly powerful chip that promises to give these new MacBook Pros enough power to rival the best gaming laptops.
-Both of these new devices are good enough to earn a spot on our best laptops list — although they are still lacking features we want on the next MacBook Pro.
-However, the question of which one is the best MacBook for you depends on your needs.
+Both of these new devices are good enough to earn a spot on our best laptops list, but the question of which one is the best MacBook for you depends on your needs.

-To help you make a better buying decision, here's a rundown of the differences between Apple's new 14-inch and 16-inch MacBook Pros.
+To help you make a better buying decision, here's a rundown of the differences between Apple's 2021 14-inch and 16-inch MacBook Pros.

 |Header Cell - Column 0||14-inch MacBook Pro 2021||16-inch MacBook Pro 2021|

 |Screen||14.2-inch Liquid Retina XDR display (3024x1964 pixels, 254ppi)||16.2-inch Liquid Retina XDR display (3456x2244 pixels, 254ppi)|

 |Processor||M1 Pro (8-core CPU, 14-core GPU or 10-core CPU, 16-core GPU), with optional M1 Max with up to 10-core CPU and 32-core GPU||M1 Pro (10-core CPU, 16-core GPU) | M1 Max (10-core CPU, 32-core GPU)|

 |Battery life (claimed)||Up to 11 hours of web surfing over Wi-Fi||Up to 14 hours of web surfing over Wi-Fi|

 |Ports||Thunderbolt 4 (x3), HDMI, MagSafe 3, headphone jack, SD memory card slot||Thunderbolt 4 (x3), HDMI, MagSafe 3, headphone jack, SD memory card slot|

 |Webcam||1080p FaceTime HD camera||1080p FaceTime HD camera|